 - choosing the right heating system will reduce energy costs,

-- a certain design decision (e.g. incorporating an extra room in the attic or additional parking,) will increase the value of the house in the long run.
+- a particular design decision (e.g. incorporating an extra room in the attic or additional parking) will increase the value of the house in the long run.

 Read next: Smart pricing techniques for architects.